Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 Project Diablo 2 team did amazing job and stunned me and the other veteran D2 players with their high quality work.
 However, not everyone has the time to farm 24/7.
 This mod is for players that enjoy slaying plethora of monsters in Diablo 2, but don't have that much time to play in the way the Diablo 2 game and PD2 mod were designed, with abyssmal drop rates and item scarcity.
 If you have Infinity by day 3 of the PD2 ladder, then this mod is not for you.

+## Multiplayer

+The mod works fully in local TCP/IP.
+Players connecting need to have **identical** version of the vanilla PD2, it's DLLs and this mod.

 ## How to install

 Head to [launcher repository](https://github.com/Lukaszpg/pd2-single-player-plus-launcher) and follow the instructions.
 This works right now only on Windows OS.
 If you have other operating system, please follow manual installation istructions below: